shahriararafat/hackerrank-c-gold-badge-solve/README.md

 ## About the Author

-I'm Shahriar Arafat, a passionate software developer with a focus on C programming.
+I'm Shahriar Arafat, i'm a student of Counputer Science and technology.
 You can learn more about me on my [website](https://www.shahriararafat.com).

 ## Solutions